redox-os/book/src/ch08-01-advanced-build.md

 cargo install --force --version 0.1.1 cargo-config
 ```

-NOTE: `~/.cargo/bin` has been added to your PATH for the running session.
+NOTE: `~/.cargo/bin` has been added to your `PATH` environment variable for the running session.

-The line `. "$HOME/.cargo/env` (equivalent to `source ~/.cargo/env`) will have been added to your shell start-up file, `~/.bashrc`, but you may wish to add it elsewhere or modify it according to your own environment.
+The `. "$HOME/.cargo/env` command (equivalent to `source ~/.cargo/env`) have been added to your shell start-up file, `~/.bashrc`, but you may wish to add it elsewhere or modify it according to your own environment.

 ## Prefix